nodatime/nodatime/www/developer/building.md

  This is the "day to day development" solution, containing everything that's shipped and the primary tests for those projects.
 When we're updating NodaTime.TzdbCompiler, that project and its tests may temporarily live in this solution.
 - NodaTime-Documentation.sln: Contains the documentation sources, NodaTime, NodaTime.Testing.SerializationJsonNet and NodaTime.Testing.
 Useful when writing documentation.
-- NodaTime-Tools.sln: Contains NodaTime (so that project references work), NodaTime.CheckTimeZones, NodaTime.Tools.BuildMarkdownDocs, NodaTime.Tools.SetVersion, NodaTime.TzdbCompiler
+- NodaTime-Tools.sln: Contains NodaTime (so that project references work), NodaTime.CheckTimeZones, NodaTime.Tools.SetVersion, NodaTime.TzdbCompiler
  and NodaTime.TzdbCompiler.Test.
 Aimed at times when we need to change our supporting toolset.